streamich/use-unmount/README.md

 # use-unmount

-React hook that returns a single RxJS observable, which emits once 'true` when the component is unmounted.
+React hook that returns a single RxJS observable, which emits once `true` when the component un-mounts.

 Install